BlockyDotJar/BlockyDotJar/README.md

   </a>
 </p>

-or, if you want, you can [join my discord](https://discord.gg/FnGFbzCw2r) too :D
+If you want, you can also [join my discord](https://discord.gg/FnGFbzCw2r) :D
 <br>

 ### Languages